 The Set-Up

-It will only take a few minutes to do the little bit of prep work before your kiddos can begin painting.
+It will only take a few minutes to do the little bit of prep work before your kids can begin painting.
 Follow the steps below to make the “paintbrushes” with the yarn and colored craft sticks:

 - Cut six pieces of yarn to about 10-12 inches each.